Phil Kieran

-Phil Kieran is a Northern Irish DJ, electronic music producer, recording artist and remixer.
+Phil Kieran (born in 19 August 1978), is a Northern Irish DJ, electronic music producer, recording artist and remixer.
 He also composes original music and soundtracks for film and theatre, TV, radio and online media.

 Musical career

 Phil Kieran's first solo release was RIP on Trama Industries in 2000.
 According to Discogs Phil has credits or appearances on 436 published musical works.
 As a solo artist, he has recorded for Cocoon, DMC, EMI, Hot Creations, Maeve, Novamute, Optimo, Skint, Snork, Soma, Virgin, Yoshitoshi and under his own label Phil Kieran Recording (PKR).

 DJ career

 Phil Kieran began his DJ career in 1995 aged 19, playing rock, indie, pop-chart music in local, Belfast nightclub the Limelight.
 The artist recalls 'pretending' to be an experienced DJ, borrowing his brothers CDs which led him to playing further gigs where he was able to 'sneak' techno music into his sets and build a name for himself as an electronic music DJ.
 In 1998 he became a resident DJ at Shine in his hometown of Belfast.
 By 2003 he signed to DJ agency Decked Out and began to play in clubs and festivals worldwide throughout the next two decades, playing in well-known clubs including Berghain (Berlin), D-Edge (Brazil) Fabric (London), Crobar (Buenos Aires), Privilege (Ibiza), Tresor (Berlin), Zouk (Singapore); festivals such as ADE (Amsterdam), Glastonbury (UK), Hard (LA), Strawberry Fields (New Zealand) as well as numerous clubs and parties throughout the UK, Ireland and worldwide.
 In the early 2000s Kieran was consistently ranked as a Top 100 Worldwide DJ.
 In 2002 he was awarded the Best Dance Act award at the BBC Hot Press awards.

 Between 2014 and 2015 Phil presented on BBC Radio 1's dance music show, filling in for DJ Fergie on several occasions.
 He also produced BBC Essential Mixes including a 2007 session as Alloy Mental.